ryanmillerdev/frontendian/_posts/2019-04-13-http-caching.markdown

 These directives are still useful.
 If you share a PC with multiple people, and your browser shares a cache between them all, then there's still the potential that it might share downloaded resources with them.
 If a resource specifies the `private` directive, then the browser should do its best to ensure only you, the user that downloaded it, can reuse it.

-### Supressing Caching With `no-cache` & `no-store`
+### Supressing Caching with `no-cache` & `no-store`

-HTTP/1.1 corrected the insufficiency of HTTP/1.0's `Pragma` header and supplied web developers with a means of wholesale disabling caching.
+HTTP/1.1 corrected the insufficiency of HTTP/1.0's `Pragma` header and supplied web developers with a means by which caching could be completely disabled.

 The first directive, `no-cache`, forces a cache to revalidate a resource before reuse.
 Unlike `must-revalidate`, `no-cache` means that the browser much revalidate in all cases, not just when the resource has become stale.

 The second directive, `no-store`, is the hammer: it signals that the resource must not enter the cache under any circumstances.

 ### Specifying Request-Specifc Caching Constraints